meleu/tdd-ruby/README.md

 ### Why Ruby?

+As mentioned in [ruby-lang front-page](https://www.ruby-lang.org/), "it has an elegant syntax that is natural to read and easy to write".
+And I agree with that.

-Because Ruby and Ruby on Rails offers an extremely productive ecosystem to quickly build a web product and put it alive.
+Also, Ruby (and Ruby on Rails) offers an extremely productive ecosystem where we can quickly build a product and put it online.

 ### Why TDD?

 There are many books and articles talking about the benefits of TDD.
-There are also articles defaming TDD, but if you here reading these lines I believe you have some hope that it's a useful skill.
+There are also articles defaming TDD, but if you reading these lines here I believe you have some hope that it's a useful skill.

 Of course I'm on the side of those who believe that TDD is useful.
 I notice that **TDD promotes a better software design**.
 By using TDD you are encouraged to make your code testable, which means less coupled and easier to maintain.
-But instead of repeating all the good arguments already mentioned in the books and articles, I'm going to mention a new one:
+But instead of repeating all the good arguments already mentioned in those books, I'm going to mention a new one:

 **In the current AI era TDD is more valuable than ever**.

 With AIs writing code much faster than humans, such activity becomes cheaper.
 This leads me to a conclusion that **the real value is less in the code, and more in the tests**.
-Your ability to convert real world requirements into runnable tests will make you more productive and an extremely valuable professional.
+Your ability to convert real world requirements into runnable tests will make you more productive and a valuable professional.

 ## What you should expect